Categories

 The Culture Builder’s Trilogy: Part 2 – The Art of Implementation: Where Compliance Culture Lives or Dies

 Ed.
-Note-we are in the midst of a three-part blog post series on three recent books by Hemma Lomax and Ashley Dubriwny.
-The are The Art of Ideation, The Art of Celebration and The Art of Implementation.
+Note: We are in the midst of a three-part blog post series on three recent books by Hemma Lomax and Ashley Dubriwny.
+There are The Art of Ideation, The Art of Celebration, and The Art of Implementation.

 If The Art of Ideation is about imagining better compliance, The Art of Implementation is about making it real.
 Hemma Lomax and Ashley Dubriwny write that implementation is where culture lives or dies.
 That single sentence could serve as a mission statement for every Chief Compliance Officer.

 Compliance professionals know this problem well.
-A program can have a good Code, a strong policy inventory, a well-designed training calendar, a hotline, third-party procedures, and investigation protocols.
+A program can include a strong code of conduct, a comprehensive policy inventory, a well-designed training calendar, a hotline, third-party procedures, and investigation protocols.
 Yet the DOJ does not ask whether a company has merely created compliance artifacts.
 It asks whether the program works in practice.
 It goes directly to the DOJ’s Evaluation of Corporate Compliance Programs (ECCP).
 The ECCP continues to ask whether a program is well-designed, adequately resourced, empowered to function effectively, and working in practice.
 That is why The Art of Implementation matters.
 It moves from aspiration to action.
 It asks how values become systems, how ideas become habits, and how culture becomes durable.

 Lesson One: Mindset Before Method